JamoDevNich/SuperHub3-CLI/README.md

 ### Viewing clients
 The router's clients can be viewed through the menu, or through the `--clients` command line argument.

+### Viewing router status
+The router's status, such as uptime and WAN address, can be viewed through the menu, or through the `--diagnostic` command line argument.

 ### Rebooting the router
 You can reboot the router via the menu, or through the `--reboot` command line argument.